Idiopathic multicentric Castleman disease (iMCD)

 • high levels of plasma cells in bone marrow and lymph nodes

-Differential diagnosis (to rule out other conditions) includes unicentric Castleman disease, KSHV/HVV-8-associated Castleman disease, POEMS syndrome, Hodgkin lymphoma, non-Hodgkin lymphoma, Systemic lupus erythematous, Rheumatoid arthritis and other autoimmune diseases, and acute viral infections including EBV and HIV infection.2,4,5,8-10
+A differential diagnosis can rule out other conditions with similar symptoms, such as Unicentric Castleman disease, KSHV/HVV-8-associated Castleman disease, POEMS syndrome, Hodgkin lymphoma, non-Hodgkin lymphoma, Systemic lupus erythematous, Rheumatoid arthritis and other autoimmune diseases, and acute viral infections including EBV and HIV infection.2,4,5,8-10

 Treatment

-There is no curative treatment for idiopathic multicentric Castleman disease (iMCD) but there are medications to manage the symptoms.4,5,8 These include biologic medications which can reduce inflammation.
+There is currently no curative treatment for iMCD.
+Treatment is targeted at managing symptoms (symptomatic management) and involves a multidisciplinary care team.4,5,8 This may include biologic medications which can reduce inflammation.
 In some cases where the symptoms are severe and/or don’t respond to biologic medications, corticosteroids and/or chemotherapy may be used.
 Other types of medications may also be used to treat complications on a case-by-case basis.

-Healthcare professionals involved in the treatment of Castleman disease may include general practitioners (GP), paediatricians, haematologists, pulmonologist, nephrologists and oncologists.2,8,11 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.
+Healthcare professionals involved in the treatment of iMCD may include general practitioners (GP), paediatricians, haematologists, pulmonologist, nephrologists and oncologists.2,8,11 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.

 Castleman Disease Collaborative Network: Physicians & Researchers has information on relevant research and resources for Castleman disease.